-- 1) recall selected environmental issues affecting social-ecological systems at different scales. - 2) locate and use key departmental, college, and university resources for academic success, professional development, and personal well-being. - 3) use the undergraduate catalog, schedule of courses, and degree audit to create a draft academic fouryear plan. - 4) Locate, identify, and cite scholarly sources of different types. - 5) describe the process of scientific inquiry and apply scientific principles to design and execute a basic research project.
+- 1) recall selected environmental issues affecting social-ecological systems at different scales. - 2) locate and use SNRE, CALS, and university resources for academic success and personal well-being. - 3) create a four-year plan of study based on the catalog, schedule of courses, and degree audit. - 4) locate, identify, and cite scholarly sources of different types. - 5) describe the process of scientific inquiry and apply scientific principles to design and execute a basic research project.